Doctors Note Logo

 Understanding Hyperpigmentation: How ACV Works with a Doctor

-Hyperpigmentation arises from excess melanin due to factors like sun exposure, inflammation or hormones, and apple cider vinegar’s acetic and malic acids may help exfoliate skin, rebalance pH and support cell turnover to lighten dark spots when used safely with sunscreen.
+Hyperpigmentation occurs when excess melanin causes dark spots, often triggered by sun exposure, inflammation, or hormonal changes.
+Apple cider vinegar (ACV) contains acetic and malic acids, which may gently exfoliate skin, rebalance pH, and support cell turnover to help fade discoloration when used safely alongside daily sunscreen.

 answer background